kyleschaeffer/menu.js/README.md

 </script>
 ```

 Be sure to wrap your page content in an element with a CSS class of `menu-canvas`.
 The canvas element is the component that is "pushed" when the menu appears.
 The **menu.js** script includes `left` and `right` off-canvas menu styles by default.
+Feel free to alter or remove these default styles as needed.

+### Custom off-canvas menu styles
-You can alter or remove these default styles, or even create your own styles by adding CSS classes to any attached stylesheet.
+You can even create your own off-canvas menu styles by adding a few CSS classes to any attached stylesheet.

 ```html
 <nav id="menu" class="menu-offcanvas menu-full-screen">